 Thursday, March 16, 2017

-It was a light day in the amount of games played. #13 LSU needed a late rally to dispatch Wichita State 4-3.
+It was a light day on the number of games played. #13 LSU needed a late rally to dispatch Wichita State 4-3.
 The Tigers led 1-0 in the second, but Paige Luellen tied the game in the second for the Shockers with a solo shot.
-Ryleigh Buck made it 3-1 Wichita State on a two run shot and set the stage for a late inning rally for the Tigers.
+Ryleigh Buck made it 3-1 Wichita State on a two-run shot and set the stage for a late-inning rally for the Tigers.
 A run in the sixth made it 3-2 while the Tigers needed an error by the Shockers to tie the game in the seventh.
-LSU made the most of their gift by taking the lead in the eighth on solo shot by Sydney Springfield.
+LSU made the most of their gift by taking the lead in the eighth on a solo shot by Sydney Springfield.
 The Shockers went down in order to end the game.

 #9 Oklahoma swept their two games on the day over UC Santa Barbara 8-1 and Loyola-Marymount 6-4.
 The first game saw five different Sooners drive in a run and Paige Parker allow the one run on one hit and two walks with five strikeouts.
 The second game was more of the same with five different Sooners recording an RBI.
 OU was tied at three going into the fifth inning, but RBIs from Vanessa Taukeiaho, Nicole Mendes, and Fale Aviu gave the Sooners a lead they would not relinquish.

 Friday, March 17, 2017